The

 Upgrade to the latest Version

-You will find the latest version of XWall in the Download Area
+You will find the latest version of XWall in the Download Center

 Note: If you are upgrading from a very old version then you must reapply your registration number.